IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 Load the chaincode you want to use.
 It will be downloaded and parsed.
 The callback will receive (e, obj) where e is the error format and obj is the chaincode object.
+"e" is null when there are no errors.
-The chaincode object will have dot notation to the functions in the chaincode.
+The chaincode object will have dot notation to the functions in the your chaincode.

 Example

 ```js